Is it more helpful to donate money or food?

 Where can I drop-off my food and fund donations?

 Donations are accepted at our warehouse between 7:30 am and 4 pm, Monday through Friday.

 For 500lb+ or 2+ barrels full of food donations, please call us at (360) 693-0939 to confirm your drop-off time.

 How does the food collected from the drives get to the people in need?

 Clark County Food bank uses all of the donations received from your food drive and distributes it amongst our 40+ partner agencies in Clark County.
 The food is inventoried and then sorted into boxes, thanks to our volunteers, to be sent out to the partner agency.
 Each agency has their own method for distributing their food and getting it into the hands of the client.
 Click here to learn more about our food distribution model and partner agencies.

-We rely on support from the community to help collect both food and funds for the hungry in Clark County and carry out our mission to “Alleviate Hunger and its Root Causes”, especially as the community needs continue to grow.
+We rely on support from the community to help collect food and funds for hungry people in Clark County.
+Thank you for helping us alleviate hunger and its root causes in our community!

 We can provide you with everything you will need to have a successful food and fund drive.
 From a To-Do guide and a list of creative ideas to printable posters, and our official logo – we’ve got you covered.